Upper School Course of Study

 5 periods (Elective, Seniors, by permission of instructor)

-In AP English, students will read celebrated novels, poetry, drama, and short stories ranging from the 16th century to 21st century.
-During highly interactive seminars, students will learn to discuss literature, and write about it, based on careful observation of textual details, such as the work's structure, diction, style, theme, and tone.
+In AP English, students will read celebrated novels, poetry, drama, and short stories ranging from the 16th century to the 21st century.
+During highly interactive seminars, students will learn to discuss literature, and write about it, based on careful observation of textual details, such as the work’s structure, diction, style, theme, and tone.
 In addition to rigorous classroom discussions and writing assignments, students will also analyze the historical and cultural context of our different texts.
-Throughout the year, we will practice the structured writing and close reading skills 5 that will lead to success on the AP Literature and Composition exam in May.
-Authors include: Austen, Chekhov, Hurston, Ibsen, Joyce, Shakespeare, and Woolf, among others.
+Throughout the year, we will practice the structured writing and close reading skills that will lead to success on the AP Literature and Composition exam in May.
+Authors include: Chekhov, Ellison, Kafka, Shakespeare, August Wilson, Tennessee Williams, and Woolf, among others.

 4 periods (Elective, Juniors and Seniors)